lzwjava/blog-source/_posts/2023-07-18-totally-different.md

 Information Control done right is easy
 Say English to anyone in China is ok
 You need to create environment yourself
-Projector with mac m2 is best to do work
+Mac m2 with Projector is best to do work

 And one day, Zhiwei will say to the world:
 Good looking and body shape is easy